oep-jwh/G3-finalproject/README.md

 ## Lesson Objectives
 + To engage with Interactive Digital Content
-+ To collaborate and Communicate Effectively
++ To Collaborate and Communicate effectively
 + To strengthen Comprehension Skills
-+ Develop Digital Proficiency
++ To develop Digital Proficiency
-+ Experience a Sustainable, Paper-Free Learning Environment
++ To experience a Sustainable, Paper-Free Learning Environment

 ## Lesson Structure & Activities